kingmiiidas/startup/README.md

 For this deliverable, I implemented real-time communication using WebSocket.

 - **WebSocket Connection**:
-  - **Backend**: Set up WebSocket server to handle connections and broadcast likes.
+  - **Backend**: Set up WebSocket server to post names to each publication.
   - **Frontend**: Integrated WebSocket client to receive real-time updates.

 - **Real-Time Updates**: